socketcan-rs/socketcan-rs/README.md

 Rust SocketCAN support
 ======================

-**Maintenance status**: This crate is in the process of entering renewed joint-maintership with [@fpagliughi](https://github.com/fpagliughi).
+**Maintenance status**: This crate is in the process of entering renewed joint maintainership with [@fpagliughi](https://github.com/fpagliughi).
 Please stay patient for a while for this to get cleaned up. -- @mbr.

 The Linux kernel supports using CAN-devices through a network-like API (see https://www.kernel.org/doc/Documentation/networking/can.txt).
 This